samcarter/PackageOfTheDay/README.md

 As the [ducks of the year](https://github.com/samcarter/ducksoftheyear) soon celebrate their first birthday, it is time for a new project.
 The idea is to post each day a LaTeX package which I did not know before or which deserves a bit more attention.

-- the package (or class/Ti*k*Z library/...) should be publicly acessible, best if it is on CTAN
+- the package (or class/Ti*k*Z library/...) should be publicly accessible, best if it is on CTAN
 - I don't guarantee that all the packages in this list are good or even work.
 Maybe I just like the idea or topic, so use them at your own risk
 - participation is very welcome!
 If you have any packages which you would to see in this list, open an issue or make a pull request (packages which encourage pineapple pizzas won't be included)